Digital skills and safety

 We need to get ready for a digital economy

-Helen Milner OBE, Good Things Foundation CEO and Carol Lake, Head of International Philanthropy, J.P.
+Helen Milner OBE, Good Things Foundation Group CEO and Carol Lake, Head of International Philanthropy, J.P.
 Morgan explain why digital skills and access are essential to help us in a digital economy.